 In her final years of life, Anna was bedridden, and Helen would read to her at her bedside.
-She died on February 23, 1858, presumably of old age/natural causes.
-She lived to the ripe old age of 84.
-She was interred next to her husband, Nicholas Power, at The North Burial Ground, and it’s probably safe to say she rolled over in her grave just as soon as she was put in it.
+She died on February 23, 1858, presumably of old age and natural causes.
+She was 84 years old.
+She was interred next to her husband, Nicholas Power, at the North Burial Ground, and it’s probably safe to say she rolled over in her grave just as soon as she was put in it.